 This isn’t just about working too many hours.
-It’s what happens when you’ve spent years adapting to a life that slowly drains you.
-You’ve become the one who adjusts so everyone else doesn’t have to.
-Somewhere along the way, you stopped noticing what it’s actually costing you.
+It’s what happens when you’ve spent years adapting to a life that quietly drains you.
+You become the one who adjusts so everyone else doesn’t have to, the steady one who absorbs the tension and keeps things moving.
+And over time, the cost of that constant adjusting can become so familiar that you barely register it anymore.

 The Life You Learned To Adjust To

-If you grew up praised for being responsible, smart, kind, or “low maintenance,” you probably learned early on that it was your job to make things easier for everyone around you.
+If you grew up praised for being responsible, smart, kind, or “low maintenance,” you may have learned early on that your role was to make things easier for everyone around you.
+You figured out, often without anyone saying it directly, that being easy to handle kept you connected and valued.

 The Trap of Over-functioning

-This often shows up as a chronic tendency to over-function in every area of life.
-You aren’t just doing your part; you are doing everyone else’s part too.
-You are the one who remembers the birthdays, anticipates your colleagues’ needs before they even speak, and holds the emotional architecture of your home together.
+This pattern often shows up as over-functioning in nearly every area of your life.
+You’re not just doing your part.
+You’re doing everyone else’s part too.
+You remember the birthdays, anticipate your colleagues’ needs before they even speak, and quietly hold the emotional architecture of your home together.

 The Cost of Being “Strong”

 On the surface, this looks like success.
-People depend on you.
-You are described as strong, reliable, and capable.
-You probably hear things like, “I don’t know what we would do without you.”
+People depend on you, and you’re described as strong, reliable, and capable.
+You probably hear things like, “I don’t know what we would do without you,” and part of you feels proud of that.

-Inside, it may feel very different.
-You might notice how often you override your body.
-You feel the tightness in your chest when you open your inbox, but you push through.
-You wake up tired and immediately start calculating how to get yourself through the day.
-You hear yourself saying yes before you have even checked whether you have any real capacity left.
+Inside, it can feel very different.
+You may start to notice how often you push past your own signals.
+Your chest may feel tight and heavy when you open your inbox, but you keep going anyway.
+You wake up already tired and immediately begin calculating how you will get through the day.
+You hear yourself saying yes before you’ve even checked whether you truly have the capacity.

 Over time, all of this can start to feel normal.
-Everyone around you is overwhelmed.
-Everyone is busy.
-You tell yourself you should be able to handle it.
-You minimize the cost and say, “It’s just a busy season,” even though every season has become a busy season.
+Everyone around you seems overwhelmed and busy, and you tell yourself you should be able to handle it too.
+You reassure yourself that it is just a busy season, even as you begin to notice that every season has quietly become a busy season.

 What Over-functioning Actually Feels Like

-When you have spent years overriding your own needs to keep everything moving, the signs aren’t always dramatic.
-They often show up as a quiet, persistent erosion of your vitality:
+When you have spent years pushing past your own needs just to keep everything moving, the signs are not always dramatic.
+They often show up as a quiet erosion of your vitality.

 The Red Wheelbarrow: A Story of Carrying Too Much